 Today the school has grown to offer more than 25 health care fields of study from its eight academic departments.
 Degrees offered by the school range from the bachelor's degree to advanced graduate study, including several doctorate programs.
 In addition, certificate and post-professional programs are available to students wishing to advance their careers.

 The school's annual enrollment approximates 730 students, with more than 200 graduating each year.
 Numerous clinical affiliation sites in the U.S. and abroad offer students of the school the opportunity to gain experience in rural, urban and international health care settings.

-Once part of the university, The University of Kansas Hospital became an independently managed organization in the late 1990s.
+Once part of the university, The University of Kansas Health System became an independently managed organization in the late 1990s.
 It remains an essential clinical instruction component for KU's programs today.

 Our Mission: To serve the citizens of Kansas, the region, the nation and to develop tomorrow's leaders through exemplary education, research and service.

 The University of Kansas main campus is located about 40 minutes west in beautiful Lawrence, Kansas.
 The University of Kansas is a Carnegie Research I institution and an eminent member of the prestigious 58-member American Association of Universities.
 KU consistently ranks as one of the nation's top public universities by prominent publications and is considered a College Best Buy by U.S. News and World Report.